davidwiljac/IoT_bikelight_05/README.md

 | 60-80%        | 4                 |
 | 80-100%       | 5                 |

-To put the bikelight in storage mode a switch must be flipped.
+To put the bike light in storage mode a switch must be flipped.

 ## Mobile Application
-The mobile application can be downloaded from ....
+The mobile application can be downloaded from https://drive.google.com/file/d/12I2f2bF7VSXXHKXbHlzPAXHOnTvUsZBw/view?usp=sharing

-In the mobile application, information from the bikelight can be seen.
+In the mobile application, information from the bike light can be seen.

 This includea:
-* The current battery level of the bikelight
+* The current battery level of the bike light
 * The current discharge rate / expected battery life time
-* The last location of the bikelight
+* The last location of the bike light
 * The current data transfer period in the three operation modes
 * Wheter the light is currently on or off.
 * The current operation mode.